 For an older person on vitamin B12 injections, once the blood level of vitamin B12 has normalized, the injections can be given once a month.

 Are There Other Benefits To Taking Vitamin B12 Supplements?

-Since we know vitamin B12 is necessary for proper function of red blood cells and brain cells, you might be wondering if it’s good to take higher doses of vitamin B12 as part of a healthy aging approach.
+Since we know vitamin B12 is necessary for the proper function of red blood cells and brain cells, you might be wondering if it’s good to take higher doses of vitamin B12 as part of a healthy aging approach.

 It certainly won’t hurt, since vitamin B12 doesn’t cause problems at higher blood levels the way some vitamins do.

 But once an older person has a good level of vitamin B12 in the body, it’s not clear that additional vitamin B12 will reduce the risk of problems like cancer or dementia.
 To date, much of the research on the benefits of extra vitamin B12 has been inconclusive.

 However, research has definitely confirmed that a deficiency in this essential vitamin is harmful to the body and the brain, with worse deficiencies generally causing greater harm.

 So to help yourself or a loved one make the most of this vitamin, focus on detecting and treating vitamin B12 deficiency.
 Remember, this common problem is frequently overlooked.